rickytang666/brainlattice/README.md

 _Your brain thinks in networks.
 Your textbook should too._

-_Studying with BrainLattice is navigating the earth on the atmosphere._
+_Studying with BrainLattice is just likenavigating the earth on the atmosphere._